vladysor/SensEdu/docs/Library/DAC.md

 2. *burst mode* - sending LUT values specified number of cycles
 3. *single mode* - sending LUT values once (single burst mode)

-Each of the methods are useful for different applications.
+Each of the methods is useful for different applications.

 ## Errors